bahumuhawa/Kanban_TodoList/README.md

 Getting started To use KanBan TodoList follow these simple steps:

-- Clone the KanBan TodoList repository from GitHub:git clone:https://github.com/bahumuhawa/Kanban_TodoList.git
+- Clone the KanBan TodoList repository from GitHub:https://github.com/bahumuhawa/Kanban_TodoList.git
 - Open the index.html file in your preferred web browser.